 Little Blue Truck Series

-Although this is the only Little Blue Truck book we currently own, there is a whole series of books centered around the adventures of the Little Blue Truck.
+Although we only own a few of the Little Blue Truck books, there is a whole series of books centered around the adventures of the Little Blue Truck.

 Peep and Ducky Series